 I’m on social media to share my story—pushing through health and mental challenges and staying committed to fitness, one day at a time.
 My goal is simple: To inspire others to keep moving forward in their own fitness journey, no matter what life throws their way.

-In June 1978, at 15 years old, I weighed 115 pounds.
+In December 1977, at 15 years old, I weighed 115 pounds.
 I was too intimated to join my local gym, so I trained at home with a barbell and dumbbell set.
 I lifted weights every day three times a day to get strong and build muscle.
 But that was a mistake.
 After 6 months, I only put on 10 pounds.
-I was still thin for two reasons.
+At 125 pounds, I was still thin for two reasons.
 One, I didn’t eat enough.
 And two, I exercised too often.
 Read my detailed story here: Gaining Weight With A ‘Fast’ Metabolism.

 From Thin to Muscular

-I gained 55 pounds in eight months.
-I tipped the scales at 180 pounds and my waistline ballooned from 27 to 36 inches.
+In the first 8 months, I gained 55 pounds by bulking up to 180 pounds.
+My waistline ballooned from 27 to 36 inches.
 I felt confident about myself because I transformed the skinny kid that I once was into a more confident and stronger kid.

 To lose the fat I gained, I saw a training mail order program in Muscle Builder Magazine.
 The mail order program featured a picture of a bodybuilder’s inspiring powerful-looking physique whom I was unfamiliar.
 It was Arnold Schwarzenegger.
 I invested in Arnold's diet and training program to lean out.
 In 4 months, I lost 25 pounds.

 In my first serious year of training and investing in two training and nutrition plans, I gained 30 pounds of lean muscle training at home.
-In June 1979, at 16 years old, I weighed 155.
+In June 1979, at 16 years old, I weighed a solid 155 pounds.
 I was stronger, more confident and had a better physique.
 I joined a local athletic club within a few weeks.

 From Fat to Fit

-More than four decades later, between the ages of 56 and 57—from January 2019 to around March or May 2020—I experienced a second major transformation, this time going from fat to fit in just 15 to 17 months.
+More than four decades later, between the ages of 56 and 57—from January 2019 to March 2020—I experienced a second major transformation.
+I went from 200 pounds to 175 pounds in just 15 months.
 In the first 16 weeks alone, I lost 17 pounds, eventually shedding a total of 25 pounds over the course of a year.

-Midway through this transformation, in July 2019, I faced a second recurrence of testicular cancer, which resulted in the removal of my left—and only remaining—testicle.
-That event marked the beginning of Testosterone Replacement Therapy (TRT), carefully guided and monitored by my physician.
+Midway through this transformation, in July 2019, I faced a second recurrence of testicular cancer, which resulted in the removal of my right—and only remaining—testicle.
+That event marked the beginning of Testosterone Replacement Therapy (TRT), monitored by my physician.

 From Fit to Cancer